exodus4d/pathfinder/README.md

 - [system_effect](https://github.com/exodus4d/pathfinder/blob/master/js/app/config/system_effect.js) System effect config **(DO NOT CHANGE)**

 > If you found any *Signature Names* or other information missing in these files, please create an [Issue](https://github.com/exodus4d/pathfinder/issues) for that!
-I´ll try to fix it with the next release.
+IÂ´ll try to fix it with the next release.
 If you still want to change anything in here, make sure to run the `build` process afterwards (see below).

 ## Development Environment